 Well, we may not be going out to our favorite barbecue joints these days, but that doesn’t mean we shouldn’t be indulging in the world of smoked meat.
 It is one of the things in this world that still has the power to bring us joy (outside of alcohol delivery, of course).
 Whether it’s jalapeño cheddar sausage links or ribs, it gets us every time.
-There is, though, something special about biting into a perfect piece of brisket, with its pink smoke ring, flavorful bark, and juicy meat that is just the right texture.
+There is, though, something special about biting into a perfect piece of brisket, with its pink smoke ring, oh-so-flavorful bark, and melt-in-your-mouth meat that is just the right texture.
 While we’ve cooked many briskets in the oven in our day, smoked brisket is a much bigger undertaking, especially if you’re new to the backyard barbecue game (which, we’re guessing, some of you are now that you have to be).

 Make Sure the Smoker is Actually Hot